Vanda Dendrobium: History

-The Dendrobium concept was presented in 2017 in Geneva.
+The Dendrobium concept was presented in 2017 at the Geneva Motor Show.
 The car was developed in collaboration with Williams Engineering, the Technology and Engineering department of Williams Group.

-Its maximum speed is 320 km/h.
+It has a claimed maximum speed of 320 km/h.

-The car appears in Asphalt 8: Airborne as a high-end Class C car and Asphalt Legends Unite as a mid Class A car.
+The car appears in Asphalt 8: Airborne as a high-end Class C car and Asphalt Legends as a mid Class A car.